hamdyjs/mta-npp/README.md

 N++ is highly customizable, you can add your own languages with syntax highlighting and auto completion.

-There are currently three files in the repo:
+There are currently two files in the repo that are meant to the users:

 - mtalua-lang-import.xml > The file to import in the user defined language page to get the syntax highlighting
 - MTA-Lua.xml > The auto completion file
-- functions.txt > This is a file used to get the arguments, it's useless for you

 Steps
 -----